rohankshir/rohankshir.github.io/_posts/2015-10-30-analyzing-twitter-part-2.md

 tfidf_{t,d} = tf_{t,d} * idf_{t,d}
 \end{equation}

 The most widely used measure of term frequency is the raw frequency of the term in the document.
-This is simplest, but other weight mechanisms include binary (whether it exists or not) and log normalization.
+This is simplest, but other weight mechanisms include binary and log normalization.
 We will use raw frequency for now.

 \begin{equation}
 tf_{t,d} = f_{t,d}